 In civil or criminal cases the College will cooperate with both the civil authorities and the student defendant regarding background information for the particular case in question.
 Should students charged with a violation of the law request assistance from the College, a representative from the Dean of Student Life office will advise them and offer the appropriate help.
 However, no attempt will be made to isolate students from the legal consequences of their actions.

-As fully engaged members of the College community, TC3 students pride themselves in setting a standard of conduct that makes the campus a welcome, dynamic environment.
-The rights and responsibilities of our students are explained in detail in TC3 Student Rights and Responsibilities, which covers such topics as Student Email Accounts, Human Rights, the Family Educational Rights and Privacy Act (FERPA), Policy on HIV and AIDS, Grievance and Conduct Violation Policies, Academic Policies and Regulations, and Non-Academic Policies and Regulation.
+As fully engaged members of the College community, Tompkins Cortland students pride themselves in setting a standard of conduct that makes the campus a welcome, dynamic environment.
+The rights and responsibilities of our students are explained in detail in the College's Student Rights and Responsibilities, which covers such topics as Student Email Accounts, Human Rights, the Family Educational Rights and Privacy Act (FERPA), Policy on HIV and AIDS, Grievance and Conduct Violation Policies, Academic Policies and Regulations, and Non-Academic Policies and Regulation.
 The full contents are listed below.

 Academic Policies and Regulations